 Sham Shui Po for Wholesale Christmas Toys and Decorations, Electronics, Computer Devices, and Party Articles

-Computers and Electronics: The best computer and accessories deals tourists you will generally find in Hong Kong are in Sham Shui Po.
+Computers and electronics: The best computer and accessories deals you will generally find in Hong Kong are in Sham Shui Po.
 It is also where you can find repair shops for computer repairs and second-hand products.
 Beware of stolen goods and fake products though.

 Golden Computer Center is a large electronics market for electronics bargains.
 Everything from blank CDs to entire computers.
 It is internationally famous and crowded.
-It is about 100 meters north of Exit D2.
+It is about 100 meters north of Sham Shui Po MTR Exit D2.

 Fuk Wing Street about 100 meters north of Exit B2 is a treasure trove for Christmas stuff such as fake trees, tinsel, decorations and party articles.